bitcraze/bitcraze-website/src/documentation/system/positioning/ligthouse-positioning-system.md

 Two or more Lighthouse Base Stations must be installed in the room.

-For more information on how to combine the components of the Crazyflie ecosystem, please see the {% id_link buy-guide %}.
 {% endrow_text%}
 {% row_links %}
 * {% id_link product-crazyflie-2-1-plus %}